influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/tick/syntax.md

 ##### Accessing values in string templates

 As mentioned in the section [String templates](#string-templates) it is possible to add values from node specific properties, and from tags and fields to output strings.
 This can be seen under the `alert` node in Example 16.
 The accessor expression is wrapped in two curly braces.
-To access a property a period, `.`, is used before the identifier.
+To access a property, a period `.` is used before the identifier.
 To access a value from tags or fields the token 'index' is used, followed by a space and a period and then the part of the data series to be accessed (e.g. `.Tags` or `.Fields`); the actual name is then specified in double quotes.

 **Example 18 &ndash; accessing values in string templates**